softwareProjectTweeGroepElf/snipe-reservation/README.md

 ### How to use
 1. Install the package via composer
 2. Run the migrations (php artisan:migrate)
-3. Add ´Reservation\Providers\ReservationServiceProvider::class´ to your ´app.php´'s vendor service providers
+3. Add `Reservation\Providers\ReservationServiceProvider::class` to your `app.php`'s vendor service providers